 Morses Club home collected loans

 Morses Club is one of the UK’s leading providers of home collection loans.
-One of our agents will visit you in person at your home to discuss your loan application and explain the terms.
-If your application is accepted, the agent will visit you each week to collect repayments.
+One of our Customer Service Representatives will visit you in person at your home to discuss your loan application and explain the terms.
+If your application is accepted, the CSR will visit you each week to collect repayments.
 For more information on our loans, visit our how it works page.

 If you’re interested in a personal loan from Morses Club, why not apply online today?